 Our preliminary research then turned our attention to implementing effective intervention programs for those impacted by trauma.

 A 2016 review examined journal articles, program evaluations and exploration studies where all participants had experienced trauma as a child.
 The review found positive aspects when working with horses and concluded that children and adolescents gained valuable skills from this type of activity.
 With those skills, children and adolescents can overcome the effects of early trauma and stress-related illness.

 Supporting people of all ages impacted by trauma via equine-assisted learning programs then became our focus.

 We trialed private, small and large group children’s programs run by qualified instructors – mental health, Equine-Assisted Therapy (EAT) and Equine-Assisted Learning (EAL) practitioners – and those without a qualification/s but had experience with horses and mentoring.

-What we found was that every type of program resulted in significant shifts in how the children felt about themselves and their place in the world, regardless of the level of formal qualifications that the facilitators held.
+We found that every program resulted in significant shifts in how the children felt about themselves and their place in the world.

 We realised that we could develop a program that could deliver all the benefits and remove all the issues by:

 In order to deliver our own programs we needed a suitable facility to operate from.
-Sunshine Coast Council was incredibly supportive of our plans and agreed to allow us to lease a largely unused equestrian centre in Doonan from mid 2019.
+Since 2019, we’ve been leasing an equestrian centre from the Sunshine Coast Council who’ve been incredibly supportive of our plans.